ietf/repo-files/README.md

 [contributing-samples](https://github.com/ietf/repo-files/tree/master/contributing-samples) - Samples of different CONTRIBUTING.md files currently in use.
 Note that several WGs are re-using highly similar versions (i.e., CORE, ACME, TLS).

+[note-well.html]() - The text of the IETF note well, if you should need it.